-- Alternative DP3.1: More stringent in relation to reducing traffic as part of enhancing the environment for pedestrians and cyclists - Alternative DP3.2: Do not seek to redress the balance between motorised transport and walking/ cycling along Euston Road - 15.3.10 Alternative DP3.1 More stringent in relation to reducing traffic as part of enhancing the environment for pedestrians and cyclists: This alternative would be likely to generate significant positive sustainability outcomes in relation to urban design by reducing traffic dominance, enhancing the public realm and the setting of heritage assets, including listed buildings.
+- 15.3.12 Alternative DP3.1 More stringent in relation to reducing traffic as part of enhancing the environment for pedestrians and cyclists: This alternative would be likely to generate significant positive sustainability outcomes in relation to urban design by reducing traffic dominance, enhancing the public realm and the setting of heritage assets, including listed buildings.
 Reduced traffic dominance would also be likely to improve access to facilities, and to help reduce noise and air pollution from vehicles.
-Enhance pedestrian accessibility and public realm would also be likely to generate positive impacts in relation to poverty/ exclusion and regeneration. - 15.3.11 This alternative would also be likely to generate both positive and negative outcomes against some sustainability indicators.
+Enhance pedestrian accessibility and public realm would also be likely to generate positive impacts in relation to poverty/ exclusion and regeneration. - 15.3.13 This alternative would also be likely to generate both positive and negative outcomes against some sustainability indicators.
 In relation to health and safety, reduced traffic dominance could enhance the safety of pedestrians and cyclists, as well as improving air quality.
 However, if there were still strong demands on Euston Road from vehicles, this could create potential conflict, depending on detailed design.
 This alternative would be likely to generate economic growth benefits by enhancing the appearance and function of the Euston area, but may also lead to negative wider impacts on the economy by reducing the capacity of the road for economy-related journeys.
-In relation to private motorised transport, whilst this alternative would be

-- likely to be positive outcomes by promoting walking and cycling, reduced road capacity would be likely to affect bus movement along Euston Road. - 15.3.12 Alternative DP3.2 Do not seek to redress the balance between motorised transport and walking/ cycling along Euston Road: This alternative would be likely to generate significant negative sustainability outcomes in relation to urban design by failing to address traffic dominance and public realm issues.
+In relation to private motorised transport, whilst this alternative would be likely to affect bus movement along Euston Road. - 15.3.14 Alternative DP3.2 Do not seek to redress the balance between motorised transport and walking/ cycling along Euston Road: This alternative would be likely to generate significant negative sustainability outcomes in relation to urban design by failing to address traffic dominance and public realm issues.
 A failure to address traffic dominance would mean that Euston Road would continue to act as a barrier for communities to facilities either side of the road, and current noise and air pollution problems would remain.
-A failure to address pedestrian accessibility and public realm would maintain the barrier effect of Euston Road on disadvantaged communities to the north of the road. - 15.3.13 This alternative would also be likely to generate both positive and negative outcomes against some sustainability indicators.
+A failure to address pedestrian accessibility and public realm would maintain the barrier effect of Euston Road on disadvantaged communities to the north of the road. - 15.3.15 This alternative would also be likely to generate both positive and negative outcomes against some sustainability indicators.
 In relation to health and safety, reduced traffic dominance could enhance the safety of pedestrians and cyclists, as well as improving air quality.
 However, if there were still strong demands on Euston Road from vehicles, this could create potential conflict, depending on detailed design.
 This alternative would be likely to generate economic growth benefits by enhancing the appearance and function of the Euston area, but may also lead to negative wider impacts on the economy by reducing the capacity of the road for economy-related journeys.
-In relation to reducing reliance on private motorised transport, whilst this alternative would be likely to be positive outcomes by promoting walking and cycling, reduced road capacity may affect bus movement along Euston Road.
+In relation to private motorised transport, whilst this alternative would be likely to affect bus movement along Euston Road.